dulyanethmini/Sentiment-Analysis-Trend-Dashboard/README.md

 ### Database

 The database layer of this project is built using SQLite, a file-based relational database that offers simplicity and portability.
 The database file is named news_sentiment.db, and it includes a single table called news_data.
 This table is created and populated in the load_and_analyze.py script, where pre-existing sentiment-labeled data is stored.
 If an old version of the database exists, it is first removed to ensure a clean state before storing new records using the to_sql() function from Pandas.
 This operation replaces the entire content of the news_data table with fresh sentiment analysis results.
 The structure typically includes fields like the news text, predicted label, confidence score, and optional metadata such as timestamp.
 To support visualization and interaction from the frontend, the get_all_news() function defined in database.py connects to this SQLite database, queries all records using SQL, and returns the result in a dictionary format.
-This allows seamless integration with API endpoints like /history for displaying meaningful historical sentiment data on the dashboard.

 ## Section 02 - API Layer